Thomas Jefferson University & Saint Joseph’s University

 3 + 3 DPT

 Apply for admission to the 3+3 BS/DPT program using the regular Saint Joseph’s University undergraduate application.
 If admitted, you will spend the first three years at Saint Joseph’s University and then proceed to Jefferson for the final three years of Physical Therapy coursework.
-Earn your bachelor's degree in Biology or Interdisciplinary Health Services after successful completion of the first year at Jefferson School of Health Professions.
-Jefferson awards a doctor of physical therapy degree after successful completion of the third year at JSHP.
+Earn your bachelor's degree in Biology or Interdisciplinary Health Services after successful completion of the first year at Jefferson College of Health Professions.
+Jefferson awards a doctor of physical therapy degree after successful completion of the third year at JCHP.

 - Cumulative high school GPA of 3.3 or higher.